-Each year, occupational therapists must renew their registration by May 31.
+Occupational therapists must renew their registration on an annual basis.
 On the renewal form, members indicate that they have met the requirements to continue practising.
 The Occupational Therapists Act and the Occupational Therapists Regulation outline the categories or registers of members.

 COTM maintains 4 registers: